DigitLib/whisper-webui-vad/README.md

 python app.py --input_audio_max_duration -1 --auto_parallel True
 ```

+### Multiple Files

+You can upload multiple files either through the "Upload files" option, or as a playlist on YouTube.
+Each audio file will then be processed in turn, and the resulting SRT/VTT/Transcript will be made available in the "Download" section.
+When more than one file is processed, the UI will also generate a "All_Output" zip file containing all the text output files

 # Docker

 To run it in Docker, first install Docker and optionally the NVIDIA Container Toolkit in order to use the GPU.